 When Jesus goes home to Nazareth, he gets a weak reception.
-The hometown people “felt incredibly offended by Jesus” (6:2).
-Based on what Mark says and what you may have read in other Gospel stories about his visit home, what do you think might have been some of the reasons the people got upset with him?
+The hometown people “felt incredibly offended by Jesus” (Mark 6:3).
+Based on what Mark says and what you may have read in other gospel stories about his visit home, what do you think might have been some of the reasons the people got upset with him?

-Jesus gave his disciples “the power to exorcise demons” (6:7).
+Jesus gave his disciples “the power to exorcise demons” (Mark 6:7).
 Do you think there’s a place for that kind of ministry in the church today?
 Or do you think the “demons” that were exorcised were more likely physical or mental problems, such as epilepsy or multiple personality disorders?

 The Bible isn’t the only book that reports King Herod beheading John the Baptist.
 A Jewish historian named Josephus, who was born about 10 years after that execution, confirmed the story.
 He wrote that after Herod lost a battle to some Arabians, the Jews concluded God was punishing him “for what he did to John, who was called the Baptist.
 Herod killed him, a good man who commanded the Jews to exercise virtue, both in righteousness to one another and in piety to God, and in this spirit to be baptized.”
 It’s rare that Bible characters show up in ancient writings like this.
 What do you think about that—the fact that it is rare, but that it does happen from time to time?

-Story of Jesus feeding “5,000 men” (6:44), not counting women and children, is one of the more famous stories about him.
+Story of Jesus feeding “5,000 men” (Mark 6:44), not counting women and children, is one of the more famous stories about him.
 With five loaves of bread and two fish, he hosts a whopper of a picnic.
 All four Bible books about Jesus tell that story: Matthew 14:15-21; Mark 6:32-44; Luke 9:10-17; John 6:1-13.
-And two books add the story of another picnic for 4,000: (Matthew 15:38; Mark 8:1-10).
+And two books add the story of another picnic for 4,000: Matthew 15:38; Mark 8:1-10.
 Let’s assume these stories are not some kind of metaphor, but that the miracles really took place.
 What do you think was the point of the miracle, if there was a point beyond simply feeding hungry people?

 LIFE APPLICATION.
-Jesus says “A prophet can get some respect just about everywhere he goes except at home” (6:4).
+Jesus says, “A prophet can get some respect just about everywhere he goes, except at home” (Mark 6:4).
 Do you think that’s true of just about anyone who is successful or who is respected by a lot of people?
 If so, why do strangers give us the respect that our family and friends don’t?

 LIFE APPLICATION.
 King Herod didn’t want to execute John the Baptist.
 But his wife’s daughter had performed an entertaining dance for him and his guests.
 So he promised to give her anything she wanted.
-“And he did it in front of a room full of dinner guests” (6:26).
+“And he did it in front of a roomful of dinner guests” (Mark 6:26).
 She wanted the head of John the Baptist on a plate.
 “The king didn’t hesitate.
-He called in the executioner and told him to come back with John’s head” (6:27).
+He called in the executioner and told him to come back with John’s head” (Mark 6:27).
 The king considered his pride more important than John’s life.
 In what ways do we put more stock in our pride than we should?

 LIFE APPLICATION.
 Jesus got tired.
 At one point, he tells the disciples, “Let’s get out of here.
-Let’s go where we can be alone and rest for a while” (6:31).
-They get in a boat and sailed off.
+Let’s go where we can be alone and rest for a while” (Mark 6:31).
+They get in a boat and sail off.
 But when they come to shore on a different part of the lake, they were greeted by a large crowd.
-Jesus, “his heart melted with compassion,” got back to work teaching the people.
+Jesus, “his heart melted with compassion” (Mark 6:34), got back to work teaching the people.
 What lesson do you see in this little story?